 Day 1: Fly to Manila.

 Day 2 Manila: Arrive in the capital of The Philippines.
-After settling into your hotel, enjoy time at leisure to explore.
-Known as the "Pearl of the Orient" Manila's outer shell, made up of busy traffic, bustling streets and looming skyscrapers, can be peeled open to reveal a vibrant city enriched by its colonial past.
-Visit Intramuros, Manila's oldest district, where you can walk amidst the Romanesque arches of Manila Cathedral or explore the popular Fort Santiago.
-Whilst Manila doesn't quite rival places like Bangkok when it comes to shopping, Bonifacio High Street boasts open-air high-end shopping, restaurants, boutique bars and a homely cafe culture.
+After settling into your hotel, you are free to explore.
+Known as the “Pearl of the Orient” Manila’s outer shell, made up of busy traffic, bustling streets and looming skyscrapers, can be peeled open to reveal a vibrant city enriched by its colonial past.
+Visit Intramuros, Manila’s oldest district; explore popular Fort Santiago; or Bonifacio High Street boasts shopping, restaurants, boutique bars and a homely cafe culture.

 Day 3 Manila/Banaue: Early morning departure from Manila travelling via a flower market to La Loma.
 Continue north past the central plains of Luzon and see water buffalo immersed in mud pools along the fields.
 Travel through Nueva Ecija and Nueva Vizcaya, before zigzagging across the Caraballo Range into Ifugao land, arriving late in the afternoon.

-Day 4 Banaue: Travel by a local jeepney to explore the breathtaking scenery and fascinating culture of Banaue.
+Day 4 Banaue: Travel by jeepney to Banaue.
 Your first glimpse of the UNESCO World Heritage listed rice terraces, which are believed to be over 2,000 years old, is at Barangay Viewpoint.
-A short hike takes you down Bangaan Rice Terraces to mingle with the villagers.
+A short hike takes you down Bangaan Rice Terraces where you get to mingle with the villagers.

 Day 8 Manila/Boracay: If time allows before your flight, perhaps explore Binondo district, the oldest Chinatown in the world.
 Transfer to the airport for the flight to Caticlan and then travel by road and sea to the idyllic island of Boracay.

 Days 9-14 Boracay: At leisure.
-The alluring array of beaches include dreamy White Beach, frequently voted as one of the best beaches in the world, Punta Bunga and Banyugan Beach, Tambisaan Beach and Bulabog Beach.
-Boracay is not only beautiful above water, but below the waves too!
-Batangas or Palawan beaches are the best places for snorkelling, and for divers, there are some incredible coral reefs in the deeper parts of the Boracay ocean.
-After dark there are restaurants for all occasions along with a collection of boutique bars, relaxed beer shacks and buzzing nightclubs.
+The alluring array of beaches include dreamy White Beach, often voted as one of the world’s best beaches, Punta Bunga and Banyugan Beach, Tambisaan Beach and Bulabog Beach.
+Batangas or Palawan beaches are great for snorkelling, while for divers, there are some incredible coral reefs in the deeper parts of the Boracay ocean.
+After dark there are restaurants for all occasions along with boutique bars, relaxed beer shacks and buzzing nightclubs.

-Day 15 Boracay/Manila: All too soon it's time to bid farewell to the picturesque beaches of Boracay with a transfer to Caticlan airport and flight to Manila, where your tour concludes.
+Day 15 Boracay/Manila: All too soon it’s time to bid farewell to the picturesque beaches of Boracay.
+Transfer to back to Caticlan airport for the flight to Manila and your onward journey.